intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 ### Capacity metrics

-To achieve the desireable network quality, the line capacity must be sufficient to meet the user demands.
-If the line capacity isn't sufficient, adding capacity may improve the quality of the connection.
-Once sufficient, further capacity increases will not lead to improvements in quality, as the line will become underutilized.
+If the network capacity does not meet the user demands, the network quality will be impacted.
+Once the capacity meets the demands, increasing capacity won't lead to further quality improvements.

-The actual line capacity varies throughput the day and across multiple days.
-The variance is not uniform across the different technologies and across the different service levels.
-For example, data indicates that the variance have increased for the DSL lines that were upgraded to 100Mbps and above.

-Similarly, the user demands vary through the course of the day, depending on the number of users, as well as on the way in which they use the network.

-To measure both accurately, multiple measurements must be run through the course of each day.

-Other types of traffic, such as browsing the web, can benefit from increases in throughput, up to a certain point.
+The actual network connection capacity is determined by the equipment and the lines along the network path, and it varies throughout the day and across mutliple days.
+Studies involving DSL lines in North America indicate that over 30% of the DSL lines have capacity metrics that vary by more than 10% throughout the day and accross multiple days.

+Some factors that affect the actual capacity are:
+1. Presence of a competing traffic, either in the LAN or in the WAN environments.
+In the LAN setting, the competing traffic reflects the multiple devices that share the Internet connection.
+In the WAN setting the competing traffic often originates from the unrelated network flows that happen to share the same network path.
+2. Capabilities of the equipment along the path of the network connection, including the data transfer rate and the amount of memory used for buffering.
+3. Active traffic management measures, such as traffic shapers and policers that are often used by the network providers.

+There are other factors that can negatively affect the actual line capacities.

+The user demands of the traffic follow the usage patterns and preferences of the particular users.
+For example, large data transfers can use any available capacity, while the media streaming applicaitons require limited capacity to function correclty.
+Video-conferencing applications typically need less capacity than high-definition video streaming.

 ### Latency metrics